How to Update Your RDP Certificate on Windows Server (Step-by-Step 2026 Guide)

 To follow this guide, make sure you have:

-• A valid SSL/TLS certificate (from a Certificate Authority or internal CA).
+• A valid SSL/TLS certificate (from a certificate authority or internal CA).

 • Administrator access to your Windows Server.